 - Heighten international awareness of developments in his or her areas of expertise by making leading contributions to publications, seminars, conferences and lectures around the world.

-The Faculty seeks to recruit a senior scholar, teacher, and researcher to hold the role of Chair in Interfaith Studies.
+The School seeks to recruit a senior scholar, teacher, and researcher to hold the role of Chair in Interfaith Studies.
 A $3-million endowment would fund the position, allowing the Chair to develop, direct and administer an Interfaith Studies program.

 Graduate student support ($1-million)